With a tradition of integrity, reliability and innovation, we are the source for information to engage, entertain and inspire Mid-Missourians.

 Does something need to be corrected?

 Our corrections policy is to correct errors of fact and omission published in print and online in Central Missouri Newspapers.
-Requests for a correction or clarification may be emailed to Gary Castor, managing editor, at email@example.com, by calling 573 761-0255 or by mail to Jefferson City News Tribune, Attention newsroom, 210 Monroe St., Jefferson City, Missouri.
+Requests for a correction or clarification may be emailed to Editor Gary Castor at [email protected], by calling 573-761-0255 or by mail to Jefferson City News Tribune, Attention newsroom, 210 Monroe St., Jefferson City, Missouri.
 Corrections will be run on page 2 of the print edition and will be corrected on the online version of the story with an explanation of what was changed within the story.

 The Jefferson City News Tribune represents more than the heritage of print news in the Capital City; it is the evolution of family traditions.

 The Palmer-Hussman family began in 1909 with a Texarkana, Texas, newspaper while the Goshorn-Weldon family began before the turn of the 20th century in Iowa.
-Today, Walter Hussman Jr., a third-generation newspaperman, heads the Arkansas-based WEHCO Media Inc., which bought the News Tribune in 2008 from the Goshorn-Weldon family, which had operated the business for 81 years.
+Walter Hussman Jr., a third-generation newspaperman who led the Arkansas-based WEHCO Media Inc., bought the News Tribune in 2008 from the Goshorn-Weldon family, which had operated the business for 81 years.

 Today’s Central Missouri Newspapers Inc. flagship newspaper has operated at 210 Monroe St. since Robert Goshorn and his original partner, Edward Winter, built the three-story brick offices, sturdy enough to hold presses on any floor, in 1931.